 We all have those days at the beach when you pick up a bucket full of shells, beach glass and driftwood and think it’s a great idea to haul it all home.
-Then you rinse it so your house doesn’t smell like low tide.
-Then, well, then what?
+Then you rinse it so your house doesn’t smell like low tide and then, well, then what?
 Do you stick it in a box and then get back to it when you are digging out Christmas decorations?
-Here is how I decided to utilize and display our beach treasures so they didn’t end up being just another thing I need to declutter and organize.
+Here is how I decided to display beach treasures so they didn’t end up being just another thing I need to declutter and organize.

-I love driftwood but it is a little hard to come by.
+I love driftwood but it is a little hard to come by at the beaches we go to.
 I guess that is what makes it so special.
 The few pieces we have collected live in an antique milk bottle in my living room, topped by a dried hydrangea bloom.

 It makes you look and think about what you are seeing since the jar is so old and not perfectly clear.
 It think that makes it even more interesting.

 I write the year we found each piece on it so I never forget.

 The driftwood is the easy part of displaying beach treasure because there isn’t a ton.
 Shells and beach glass are another story.
 But I have it figured out!